timgws/OSeXy/README.md

 * OS X 10.10.3 (Yosemite)
 * OS X 10.10.1 (Yosemite)

-Currently only Yosemite is supported, however, newer releases should have support, too.
+Currently only Yosemite & El Capitan is supported, however, newer releases should have support, too.

 ## Credits
 Inspired by the work of these fine gentlemen: